AlibabaCloudDocs/slb/intl.en-US/Pricing/Billing method.md

 ## Instance fee {#section_053_v2x_jw7 .section}

-SLB instances that communicate through the Internet incur fees for public IP address reservations.
+SLB instances that communicate through the Internet are charged for public IP address reservations.
 SLB instances that communicate through the intranet do not incur such charges.
 Instance fees for SLB instances that use the Internet are calculated as follows:

 -   Instance fee = unit price × instance reservation time

     The reservation time is the period from the time at which the instance is created to the time at which the instance is released.

 -   Instance fees are billed on an hourly basis.
-If your period of usage is less than one hour, then the bill is rounded up to one hour.
+If your period of usage is less than one hour, the bill is rounded up to one hour.

 If the price on the purchase page of the console is different from the price listed in the following table, take the price on the purchase page as the standard.